tgi-io/tgi-spec/spec/README.md

 ## [&#9664;](#-tgi-spec)&nbsp;[&#8984;](#table-of-contents)&nbsp;[&#9654;](#-illiad-book-1) &nbsp;Spec Constructor Function
+This test suite shows every feature and looking at source is the best full example: https://github.com/tgicloud/tgi-spec/blob/master/lib/tgi-spec.test.js

 #### METHODS
 #### heading(text,function(){})
 heading test followed by optional function used for indenting structure.
 The presentation may reflect this as heading levels (todo for github markdown).

 #### paragraph(text)
-here is the best example: https://github.com/tgicloud/tgi-spec/blob/master/lib/tgi-spec.test.js#L24
+here is the best example: https://github.com/tgicloud/tgi-spec/blob/master/lib/tgi-spec.test.js

 #### example(text, results, testFunction)
 The example function provides a test description, expected outcome and function to invoke for test.  to disable a test spec.xexample is provided also.